xAyushx/medical-hallucination-detector/README.md

-# FIX THE PROMPT##****

 # Medical Hallucination Detector

-A GenAI system that detects factual hallucinations in LLM-generated medical text using retrieval-augmented verification — not a general-purpose RAG chatbot, but a fact-checking pipeline purpose-built for catching subtly wrong medical claims before they reach a user.
+A GenAI system that catches factual hallucinations in LLM-generated (or any)medical text using retrieval-augmented verification.
+Not a general-purpose RAG chatbot — a fact-checking pipeline purpose-built for catching subtly wrong medical claims before they reach a user.

 ## What it does

 Given a piece of LLM-generated (or any) medical text, the system:
-1. Decomposes it into atomic, independently-checkable factual claims
+1. Breaks it down into atomic, independently-checkable factual claims
-2. Retrieves relevant evidence for each claim from a curated PubMed corpus
+2. Retrieves relevant evidence for each claim from a PubMed corpus
-3. Verifies each claim against that evidence, producing a verdict: **Supported**, **Refuted**, or **Not Enough Info**
+3. Verifies each claim against that evidence and produces a verdict — **Supported**, **Rejected**, or **Not Enough Info**
-4. Returns each verdict with its supporting/contradicting evidence and source citation (PMID)
+4. Returns the verdict along with the evidence and source citation (PMID)

 ## Architecture